AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/web-segments.md

 >[!TIP]
 >
 >**What segment conditions do I choose?
-‘AND’ or ‘OR’?** OR functions as an additional option within each field.
+'AND' or 'OR'?** OR functions as an additional option within each field.
 Prospects need only fulfill one criteria of the multiple criteria selected within each field in order to qualify for the segment.
 (For example, prospects can either be from the U,S. *or* from the Defense industry).
 AND functions as an additional mandatory parameter which must be met for this segment.
 (For example, prospects must both be from the U.S. and from the Defense industry).
-Within each segmentation profile, each separate field can function as both, either an “AND” or “OR” depending on the Segment Condition selected.
+Within each segmentation profile, each separate field can function as both, either an "AND" or "OR" depending on the Segment Condition selected.

 **Industries** Under the **Profile Segmentation** section, check the box next to **Industry**.